 The Dixie Theatre

 While my father had "officially" announced his retirement, he was not a man who would ever truly retire.
 No indeed.
 In fact, here was yet another challenge to undertake.
-Another uncharted but beautiful artistic journey my parents would take together.
-There had been many in the past: Broadway and life in New York City then the Guthrie and the birth of the American Regional Theater, next Heartland Productions and my father's true and deep commitment to bringing professional theatre to the people of the regions far from metropolitan areas.
-Then came the Barter Theatre, a full circle for both my parents really, for it was at the Barter that they each began their early professional careers.
-And now, before them, lay the Dixie Theatre with all the challenges, all the unknowns and all the promise that these two veteran Thespians knew only too well.
+There had been many in the past: Summer Stock, Regional Theatre, National Tours, Off-Broadway, then finally Broadway and life in New York City.
+Next came the Tyrone Guthrie Theatre and the birth of the American Regional Theater (eventually LORT), next Heartland Productions and my father's deep commitment to bringing professional theatre to the people of the regions far from metropolitan areas.
+Then came the Barter Theatre; A full circle for both my parents really, for it was there that they each began their early professional careers.
+And now, before them, lay the Dixie Theatre with all the challenges and promise that these two veteran artists knew only too well.

-In 1993 my father, mother (actress Cleo Holladay) and my sister, Dixie (yes, that really is her name), made the decision to purchase the theatre and move to Apalachicola.
+In 1993 my father, mother (actress Cleo Holladay) and my sister Dixie, made the decision to purchase the theatre and move to Apalachicola.

 In 2004 Dixie Partington took over as Artistic Director and Manager.
 It continued to operate up until the COVID-19 pandemic in March 2020.
-The theatre closed and, as of October 2024, it has not reopened.
+At that point, the theatre closed and, as of March 2025, it has not reopened.

-In 1993 my father, mother (actress Cleo Holladay) and my sister, Dixie (yes, that really is her name), made the decision to purchase the theatre and move to Apalachicola.
+In 1993 my father, mother (actress Cleo Holladay) and my sister Dixie, made the decision to purchase the theatre and move to Apalachicola.

 In 2004 Dixie Partington took over as Artistic Director and Manager.
 It continued to operate up until the COVID-19 pandemic in March 2020.
-The theatre closed and, as of October 2024, it has not reopened.
+At that point, the theatre closed and, as of March 2025, it has not reopened.

 Two pictures of The Dixie Theatre as it appears today.